 As we look toward Christmas and listen to the story of Jesus coming to earth as a baby, we are reminded that “God is with us” (Matthew 1:23).
-This isn’t just a beautiful story we tell once a year, it happened!
+This isn’t just a beautiful story we tell once a year.
+It happened!
 Christmas is a time we celebrate, as a historical event, when God decided to walk among us.

 Christ entered a messy world where injustice, fear and political unrest surrounded Him.
 God chose to walk among us and rescue us.
-But did He come to rescue us from the mess or something else?
+But did He come to rescue us from the mess or from something else?
 What did you and I need rescuing from?

 To understand why we need rescuing, we have to go to the beginning, to the first book of the Bible: Genesis.

 In the garden, Adam and Eve walked with God.
 God was with them.

 Things were good until Adam and Eve were deceived into believing their way was better than God’s way.
 In that moment, their relationship with God changed.